heshamdahy/Adversarial-Domain-Adaptation-for-Semantic-Segmentation/README1.md

 The discriminator receives segmentation predictions and learns to distinguish their domain.

-The generator, on the other hand, tries to make the source-domain predictions appear similar to the target-domain predictions from the discriminator's perspective.

-Therefore, adversarial learning encourages the generator to produce **domain-invariant segmentation predictions**.
+The generator is trained to fool the discriminator, encouraging **domain-invariant segmentation outputs**.

-The generator objective can be represented conceptually as:
+The overall generator objective is:

 ```text
 L_G = L_seg + λ_adv L_adv